Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 _Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
-Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^1]
+Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.
 <param ve-image
        label="Girl with a Pearl Earring"
        description="painting by Johannes Vermeer"